List of Royal Challengers Bengaluru records

 Royal Challengers Bengaluru (often abbreviated as RCB) are a franchise based in Bengaluru, Karnataka, that plays in the Indian Premier League (IPL).
-One of the original eight teams in the IPL, the team has made four final appearances in the IPL, winning one. (in 2009 to the Deccan Chargers, in 2011 to the Chennai Super Kings, in 2016 to the Sunrisers Hyderabad.
+One of the original ten teams in the IPL, the team has made five final appearances in the IPL, winning two. (in 2009 to the Deccan Chargers, in 2011 to the Chennai Super Kings, in 2016 to the Sunrisers Hyderabad.
 The team also finished runners-up in the 2011 CLT20, losing the final against the Mumbai Indians.
-They won the IPL in 2025 after defeating Punjab Kings.
+They won the IPL in 2025 after defeating Punjab Kings and again in 2026 after defeating Gujarat Titans.

 The home ground of the Royal Challengers is the M. Chinnaswamy Stadium in Bangalore.
 The team is currently captained by Rajat Patidar and coached by Andy Flower.

 Listing criteria

 In general the top five are listed in each category (except when there is a tie for the last place among the five, when all the tied record holders are noted).